 If you’re just bought a new home, perhaps for the first time, you’re probably on a pretty tight budget.
 Luckily, there are some things you can do to start saving money immediately.
-Here are 7 things that will reduce the energy and maintenance costs of your home over the long haul.
-You’re welcome!
+Here are 7 things that will help you starting cutting energy costs from the get go!

-This is the optimum temperature for your hot water heater.
-Most people don’t use water hotter than 60 degrees, and if you have it hotter it could burn you or a child.
+Check the gauge on your hot water heater as it may not be naturally set to the optimal temperature of 60 degrees.
 The energy needed to keep the water above 60 degrees is basically a waste because 99% of the time you will be mixing in cold water anyway.
 So, lower the temperature, save money on your energy bill, and you’ll be laughing.

-LED bulbs can save you a lot of money on energy use over the long haul, plus they have much longer lives than normal incandescent bulbs, making them well worth the upfront investment.
-Consider installing some in areas where you keep the lights on for long periods, such sas in the kitchen and living room.
+LED bulbs are called energy saving bulbs for a reason!
+When you're setting up your new home's lighting, mull over installing some in areas where you keep the lights on for long periods, such as in the kitchen and living room.
 LEDs are much cheaper than they used to be and use a tiny fraction of the energy of old light bulbs.

 If you’re buying some new, big appliances, now is the perfect time to invest in energy efficient models.
 This will seriously decrease the cost you have to pay on electricity bills over time, even if initially it will cost a bit more.
 If you think about it, a refrigerator can easily last 20 years.
 That’s quite a commitment – and one you want to work well for you!

-Looking forward to getting your television, cable box, DVD player, sound system, and video game console set up?
+Excited to set up those new electronics?
+Switch on the TV and crank some beats through the speakers?
 When you do it, set things up with a Smart Plug you to can track how much standby power they are using and switch them off from your phone, from anywhere.
-Turning off standby power from devices you’re not using can save a lot of money over time, especially since many such devices eat quite a bit of power as they sit unused, constantly draining your money.
+Turning off standby power from devices you’re not using can save a substantial amount of cash in the long term, especially since many such devices eat quite a bit of power as they sit unused, constantly draining your money.

+Here's where mother nature can lend a hand in budgeting!
 Mother nature can help you save significantly on your summer cooling costs — and heating costs in winter, too.
-If you plant deciduous trees — the kind that lose their leaves in autumn — you’ll really notice a difference.
+If you plant trees and shrubs near the windows — the kind that lose their leaves in autumn — you’ll really notice a difference.

 It usually not until your electricity bill arrives that you know how much energy you’ve been using.
 If you start tracking your energy use from the start, you can take steps to lower your usage wherever possible.
 Homes that have an energy management system, like carbonTRACK, enjoy bills up to 30% lower than others.
 This is because carbonTRACK homes can pinpoint the energy guzzlers in their home (from air con to washing machines) and takes steps to cut costs.